Skip To Main Content

 We are committed to creating a safe environment in every school.
 Our safety and security staff are proactive and help keep our district’s promise that every student is empowered to learn in an inclusive setting and is prepared for the future of their choice.

-How We Investigate Safety Concerns
+How We Investigate Safety Incidents

 Every report of a potential threat is investigated thoroughly and promptly in partnership with law enforcement and district safety personnel.